Zara's New-In Section is Filled with Expensive-Looking Gems Right Now

-Suede bags, boho dresses and everyday staples aplenty
+Suede bags, boho dresses and swimwear staples aplenty

 The Zara new-in section is known to be a treasure trove of soon-to-be-cult pieces, so much so that once a new collection drops, you've got to be fast.
 In recent months, the brand has delivered countless sell-out styles, including dresses, jackets and shoes that seem to disappear almost as soon as they hit the website.

 Of course, there are plenty of timeless styles in there, too, for those whose everyday wardrobe is in dire need of a refresh.
-As ever, the new-in page delivers plenty of cool, minimalist pieces at affordable prices, including smart tailoring, staple denim, classic flats and maxi dresses, to name but a few.
+Zara's new-in page delivers plenty of cool, minimalist pieces at affordable prices, including smart tailoring, staple denim, classic flats and maxi dresses, to name but a few.

 Having extensively browsed the Zara new-in section (in the name of work, of course!), I've curated the ultimate edit of the best, most expensive-looking items to snap up before everyone else does.

-And, don’t forget to check out our expert-approved Zara shopping hacks as well as team Marie Claire’s round-up of the hottest new picks from COS, H&M, Arket, Net-a-Porter and Massimo Dutti while you’re at it.
+And, don’t forget to check out our expert-approved Zara shopping hacks as well as team Marie Claire’s round-up of the hottest new picks from COS, H&M, Arket, Net-a-Porter and Massimo Dutti while you’re at it too.
 Happy shopping!

 The best new-in Zara pieces to shop